 This superb reserve is one of 25 in the area which aims to protect shorelines and estuary waters of Mobile Bay for education and research.

-The nearby visitor centre exhibits animal displays and indigenous plants and offers visitors the opportunity to take a self-guided nature trail through wetlands, forests and marshes.
+The nearby visitor center exhibits animal displays and indigenous plants and offers visitors the opportunity to take a self-guided nature trail through wetlands, forests and marshes.

-Founded in 1954 by local artists, Eastern Shore Art Centre has grown from a one-room gallery to five exhibition galleries and four teaching studios.
+Founded in 1954 by local artists, Eastern Shore Art Center has grown from a one-room gallery to five exhibition galleries and four teaching studios.

 With a whole host of monthly exhibits, adult and children art classes, and regular organised art walks, it’s a great place to learn about art, and unleash your own creative talents.

-The centre boasts a sculpture trail, gift shop and galleries feature art, ceramics and woodwork from Alabama artists.
+The center boasts a sculpture trail, gift shop and galleries feature art, ceramics and woodwork from Alabama artists.

 6. Tolstoy Park